kyverno/KDP/proposals/cleanup.md

 # Unresolved Questions

-1. How should Pods be handled if either the annotation is set directly on them (and not its controller) or if the rule is written which targets Pods?
+1. How should Pods be handled if either the label is set directly on them (and not its controller) or if the rule is written which targets Pods?
 For the rule, should it only clean-up Pods if they do not specify an owner?
 Or should we prevent this rule from being created in the first place?
 Should we leave this as docs guidance instead?

-2. Kyverno resources (policies, reports, URs, etc.) themselves should either not permit being annotated with the ttl or expires annotation or, alternatively, Kyverno should ignore such annotations on its own resources to prevent them from being cleaned up.
+2. Kyverno resources (policies, reports, URs, etc.) themselves should either not permit being labelled with the ttl label or, alternatively, Kyverno should ignore such labels on its own resources to prevent them from being cleaned up.

 3. Because cleanup rules may naturally require scanning the entire cluster, care should be taken to ensure, for large to huge clusters, this does not overwhelm Kyverno and result in excess processing which may cause failures in other areas.
 It may be prudent for such cleanup rules, which should run in background only mode, to be processed in chunks and at lower internal priority.

-4. If a Kyverno generate rule is written which uses a `data` type and a user specifies it should also write either the ttl or expires annotation, the user must set synchronize: false or else Kyverno must block the rule from being created.
+4. If a Kyverno generate rule is written which uses a `data` type and a user specifies it should also write ttl label, the user must set synchronize: false or else Kyverno must block the rule from being created.

 # CRD Changes (OPTIONAL)